 - 50% Final Exam

-COURSE OBJECTIVES: When a student completes this course, he or she should be able to:
+COURSE OBJECTIVES: Fiber-optic communication is at the core of contemporary high-tech and will remain so in the future.
+When a student completes this course, he/she should be able to:

 - Understand the functionality of each of the components that comprise a fiber-optic communication system: transmitter, fiber, amplifier, and receiver.